0xPARC/0xparc-intro-book/src/fs.typ

     $lambda = hash(Com(F), Com(H))$ and $F(lambda) = Z(lambda) H(lambda)$.
 ]

-We can apply the Fiat--Shamir heuristic to the full PLONK protocol.
+We can apply the Fiat-Shamir heuristic to the full PLONK protocol.
 Now Peggy can write the whole proof herself
 (without waiting for Victor's challenges), and publish it.